sillsdev/SIL.BuildTasks/Documentation/SIL.BuildTasks.md

 See properties for NUnit task.
 The following additional properties are defined:

+- `NoColor`: Determines the use of colors in the output

 - `UseNUnit3Xml`: Whether to use the NUnit3 or NUnit2 XML format

-- `NoColor`: Determines the use of colors in the output

 - `TeamCity`: Should be set to true if the tests are running on a TeamCity server.
   Adds `--teamcity` when calling nunit which _"Turns on use of TeamCity service messages."_

+- `Agent`: The number of NUnit agents to use when running the tests

+- `Workers`: Specify the NUMBER of worker threads to be used in running tests

+- `Process`: PROCESS isolation for test assemblies.
+Values: Single, Separate, Multiple

+- `DisposeRunners`: When true Dispose each test runner after it has finished running its tests

+- `Debug`: Causes NUnit to break into the debugger immediately before it executes your tests

+- `Test`: Comma-separated list of FULLNAMES of tests to run or explore.
+This option may be repeated

+- `Trace`: Set internal trace LEVEL.
+Values: Off, Error, Warning, Info, Verbose (Debug)

 ### Example